gem/oq-irmt-qgis/svir/help/source/09_weighting_and_calculating.rst

 Otherwise, the radius of a node is proportional to its weight, and the weight is rendered next to the node.

-The following table shows list of basic operators available in the plugin.
+The following table lists the basic operators available in the plugin.
 Each formula assumes that we are combining a set :math:`x` of :math:`n` variables (tree nodes), and that each variable :math:`x_i` has been assigned a weight :math:`w_i`.
 Each weight is defined in the interval :math:`[0, 1]` and the sum of all weights is 1